Prague: A Chill Summer Stay at The Julius

 I arrived in Prague the way I like best, on my own time, windows down, playlist on, and no airport chaos.
 Driving in from Germany was pretty smooth, and by the time I pulled into the city, I was ready to ditch the car and just wander.

-I stayed at The Julius, right in the centre of Prague.
-Seriously, you couldn’t ask for a better location.
-It’s one of those spots where the city just kind of unfolds around you.
-As I rolled up, there was this buzz outside people arriving, heading out, checking maps, laughing in the sunshine.
-It had that proper city energy that makes you want to drop your bags and explore.
+I stayed at The Julius, right in the centre of Prague, and honestly, it’s hard to imagine a better location for a solo traveler.
+You’re right in the thick of it.
+Step outside and the city just unfolds in every direction.
+You’ve got side streets leading to coffee spots and galleries, and in minutes you’re in the Old Town, gawking at the astronomical clock or wandering across Charles Bridge.
+As I arrived, there was this buzz out front, people arriving, people leaving, everyone checking maps, laughing, chatting, soaking up the sunshine.
+It had that proper city energy that makes you want to drop your bags and start walking.

 Dinner at Lokál Dlouhááá - 8 mins from The Julius